 As I said earlier, lots of people rave about the budget-friendly ADI21 by Behringer.
 At less than $30 it’s hard to go wrong.
-Though it’s simple, shoot-from-the-hip approach leaves out a gain knob and notch filter which can both be very handy.
+Though it’s simple approach leaves out a gain knob and notch filter which can both be very handy.

 If you want a premium piece of gear with all the goodies, I highly recommend the LR Baggs Venue DI.
 It’s a toolbox that goes with me to almost every single gig and even if I don’t need it, the little extra help to my sound and built in tuner are an awesome luxury.
 I’d buy another in a heartbeat if mine broke (though I’d be surprised if Baggs didn’t take really good care of me if that ever happened).

 Even the best ukulele pickup could probably benefit from a little equalization to make it shine.
 With EQ you can shape the tone to scoop out frequencies that overpower or are problematic and boost ones that need a little help.